Google My Business Insights Explained

 The Chatmeter platform also shares data about your rankings, something that Google Insights does not offer.
 You can see rankings across different search queries.
 Similar to the “what your business is known for” section in GMB Insights, our Pulse tool breaks down the sentiment of all your reviews.
 This helps you to understand how customers feel about your business and you can use this information to make strategic improvements.

-Another benefit of the Chatmeter platform for multi-location businesses is that our software will notify you of any inaccuracies, duplicates, or missing listings.
+Our listings management software will also notify you of any inaccuracies, duplicates, or missing listings.
 Two of the most important aspects of listing optimization are keeping them clean and accurate.
-Keeping your listings up-to-date will help to improve your rankings and overall engagement with your listing.
-To learn more about everything our platform can do to improve your local SEO strategy, click here.
+Keeping your listings up-to-date will help to improve your rankings and overall engagement with your GMB listing.

 GMB Insights are a great way to learn the behaviors of your customers and make improvements based on your findings.
 If you’re looking at your insights and you’re not happy with the results you’re seeing, you need to improve your local SEO strategy.
 This means keeping your listings accurate, responding to reviews, and building up a social media presence among many other details.
 GMB Insights are great but they’re useless if you’re not using them to improve.